model-checking/cbmc-training/docs/src/cbmc/overview/cbmc.md

 that returns an unconstrained return value (`init` will return an arbitrary integer value).

-CBMC is also telling us that it unwounded the for loop three times.
+CBMC is also telling us that it unwound the for loop three times.
 This makes sense since the array has `LENGTH=2`.
 Notice that CBMC gave this first (and only) loop in the function `main` the loop name `main.0`.